mhwood/downscale_greenland/L0/regional/L0_W_Greenland/instructions/generate_input_binaries.md

 ```

 ### Step 4: Generate the inital conditions
+Script: create_L0_W_Greenland_pickup.py
+Sub-script: create_L0_ECCO_pickup.py

 Next, we will create an initial conditions file by subsetting the initial conditions files for the ECCOv5 model.
+The main tricky part of this procedure is to correctly map the "Lat-Lon-Cap" geometry files onto the regular grid of the regional model.
+The initial condittions are conveniently stored in the "pickup" file.

+### Step 5: Generate the sea ice inital conditions
+Script: create_L0_W_Greenland_seaice_pickup.py
+Sub-script: create_L0_ECCO_seaice_pickup.py

+The seaice variables are stored in a different file than the usual variables.
+Heere, we will create an initial conditions file for the sea ice variables by subsetting the initial conditions files for the ECCOv5 model.

+### Step 6: Generate the external forcing conditions
+Script: create_L0_W_Greenland_exf.py
+Sub-script: create_L0_ECCO_exf.py

+### Step 7: Generate the boundary condtions
+Script: create_L0_W_Greenland_BCs.py
+Sub-script: create_L0_ECCO_BCs.py

+In this example, the boundary conditions are generated using monthly mean output from the ECCOv5 solution.
+Using the files downloaded previously (see the "Pertinent Files" instructions"), the global solution is subsetted onto the regional domain and stored in annual files.